shashankexore/EduStream/README.md

 ## Credits

-Created by Shashank Singh and Anushka Banerjee
+Created by Shashank Singh and Anushka Banerjee(@anushka369).

 ## Clone the repository:
    ```bash